 Therm-a-Rest NeoAir XLite

 The XLite is an ultralight pad that’s a little warmer than the Therm-a-Rest Uberlite but still weighs only 12 oz (reg size), packs to the size of a 1L nalgene bottle, and has thick 2.5″ cushioning with a warm R-value of 3.2.
 I’ve personally used an Xlite and XTherm pad for the past five years and highly recommend them for a comfy ultralight pad.
 One thing to note is the Xlite and XTherm pads produce a crinkly sound when you move around, it doesn’t bother me but it might bother some sensitive sleepers.
-I highly recommend getting the large size as the regular is too narrow for my comfort, and I’m a slim dude.
+For bigger folks I highly recommend getting the large size as the regular is too short and too narrow for my shoulders, and I’m a slim dude.

 Best Winter Pad

 Looking for the lightest and comfiest 4-season pad, the most advanced ultralight mattress available?
 You can lay this pad down in any condition including right in the snow.
 I love my XTherm pad and have comfortably used it down to -20F with a closed cell foam pad and a Feathered Friends -25F Ptarmigan Sleeping Bag while winter camping in Canada’s Kootenay National Park.
 The XTherm pad has a high R-value of 5.7, weighs only 15 oz (reg size), while providing thick padding for rocky ground.
 My personal XTherm is pictured at the top of the page.
 Like on the XLite, I recommend the large size as the regular is too narrow for me, and I’m a slim dude.